A Dissipatively Stabilized Mott Insulator of Photons: Building a Bose-Hubbard Circuit

-Site $Q_1$, at one end of the lattice, is coupled to another coplanar waveguide resonator which serves as a narrow band reservoir (\textit{R}) used for the dissipative stabilization.
+Site $Q_1$, at one end of the lattice, is coupled to another resonator which serves as a narrow band reservoir used for the dissipative stabilization.
 The reservoir is tunnel-coupled to $Q_1$ with $J_{R1} = 2\pi\times 16.3$\,MHz and has a linewidth $\kappa_R = 2\pi\times 9.5$\,MHz obtained by coupling to the $50$\,$\Omega$ environment of the readout transmission line.
-An additional excitation line permits direct charge driving of $Q_1$ for the dissipative stabilization.
+An additional drive line is capacitively coupled to $Q_1$ at the end of the lattice to allow direct charge excitation of only $Q_1$, used for the dissipative stabilization.